home

 Norfolk Brewing

 There have been numerous breweries in Norfolk since the Consumers Brewing Company was founded in 1896.
-It closed around 1916 when Virginia went dry.
+It closed in 1916 when Virginia went dry.
 It reopened as the Southern Brewing Company in 1934 and operated under that name until 1942.
 In 1942 the large New York brewing company, Jacob Ruppert, bought the facility and ran it as Jacob-Ruppert-Virginia.
 They made Red Fox beer having purchased the brand name and formula from the Largay Brewing Company in Waterbury, Connecticut.

 Ruppert pulled out of Norfolk in 1953 and the Century Brewing Company took over.
 They seemed to make mostly store brand and low priced beer.
 A friend in Richmond told me that he once found a 1950s brothel dump in rural Virginia.
-The dump was full of oyster cans, and cans from most every brand made by Century Brewing.
+The dump was full of oyster cans and cans from most every brand made by Century Brewing.

 Century used multiple names.
 They produced Tudor Beer and Ale both under the Century name as well as under "Tudor Brewing."
 The can featured this month is one from "Tudor Brewing."
 The company produced multiple brands under different brewery names including Banner, Embassy Club, Granay, Monticello, Red Fox*, Regent, Spearman, Tudor, and Tuxedo.
 In 1967 Century became the Champale Company which closed for good in 1980.